 If your website is a solo endeavour, where you're the only person your visitor needs to contact to get anything done, you don't need to read this article.
 Instead, go to one of the following tutorials to learn how to add a feedback form to your website.

 (Just choose the one matching the web editor that you're using to create your website.)

-For those who have just arrived at thesitewizard.com, and don't actually have a website yet, I recommend that you start by reading the How to Start / Make Your Own Website: The Beginner's A-Z Guide.
+For those who have just arrived at thesitewizard.com, and don't actually have a website yet, I recommend that you start by reading the How to Start / Make Your Own Website.
 The guide takes you through all the steps of creating a fully functional website, including your own feedback form.